-Anzac Bridge is an 805-metre-long concrete bridge replaced a low-level, four-lane steel truss swing span bridge built in 1903 that could not support the increased volume of traffic.
+Anzac Bridge is an 805-metre-long concrete bridge replacing a low-level, four-lane steel truss swing span bridge built in 1903 that could not support the increased volume of traffic.

 The towers and decking were constructed using concrete incorporating Boral's shrinkage limited cement.
 Four concrete pumps were used at the height of each pour.
 With such a large mass of concrete, it was necessary to alleviate any problems caused by differential cooling of the concrete.

 The main features of the substructure are the two delta-shaped reinforced concrete towers about 120 metres high.